 Work so far

-Progress since formally recognising the climate emergency
+Progress since formally recognising the climate emergency:

 - December 2020: The East Suffolk Environment Task Group and Greenprint Forum wrote to Rt Hon Kwasi Kwarteng MP, the Minister of State for Business, Energy & Clean Growth at BEIS; Rt Hon George Eustice MP, the Secretary of State for Environment, Food & Rural Affairs; Rt Hon Robert Jenrick MP, the Secretary of State for Housing, Communities & Local Government; and Rt Hon Grant Schapps MP, Secretary of State for Transport to continue the correspondence with Government commenced in August to press the Government to provide local councils with the correct framework, systems and resources to respond to the everchanging environment and deliver on its climate change commitments.
 Also copied into the letters were local MPs Therese Coffey, Peter Aldous and Dan Poulter.
 In December 2020 we received this response from the DfT and in February 2021 we received this response from MHCLG.
+In May 2021 we received this response from Defra.
 As we receive further responses they will be uploaded here.

 - November 2020: The Environmental Guidance Note has been produced to offer clear, concise information on a range of key environmental issues relating to the building industry, assisting those seeking to mitigate the contribution of construction to climate change and its impact on the environment by offering support and advice.
 It was endorsed by the Council on 25 November 2020.